DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 \parag{Compared methods.} We compare our method with state-of-the-art unsupervised learning approaches, including DINO~\cite{caron2021emerging}, Leopart~\cite{ziegler2022self}, TimeT~\cite{salehi2023time}, iBOT~\cite{zhou2022ibot}, CrOC~\cite{stegmuller2023croc}, CrIBO~\cite{cribo}, DINOv2R~\cite{dinov2,darcet2024vision}, and NeCo~\cite{neco}.
-NeCo, a recent method (to appear at ICLR’25), is the most related to ours, as it also post-trains DINOv2R for dense representation learning in in-context scene understanding tasks.
+NeCo, a recent method (ICLR’25), is the most related to ours, as it also post-trains DINOv2R for dense representation learning in in-context scene understanding tasks.
 However, our post-training methodology differs significantly: we explicitly train on in-context pseudo-tasks relevant to our target applications, while NeCo adopts a self-distillation-based approach.

-\parag{Training setup.} We apply our unsupervised post-training method to DINOv2~\cite{dinov2} with registers~\cite{darcet2024vision} (DINOv2R), using ViT-S/14 and ViT-B/14 models.
-For each model, in-context pseudo-tasks are automatically generated using DiffCut along with the corresponding base model (e.g., DINOv2R ViT-B/14 is used to generate pseudo-tasks for post-training DINOv2R ViT-B/14; see \cref{sec:task_construction}).
-Except otherwise stated, post-training is conducted on the COCO dataset for 5 epochs with 1,000 pseudo-classes.
-We also explore post-training CLIP and MAE models with ViT-B/16 (in this case using pseudo-labels generated with DiffCut and DINOv2R ViT-B/14), as well as post-training on ImageNet.
-Our post-training procedure is computationally efficient, requiring 17 hours and 52 minutes on a single V100 GPU with ViT-B, and 8 hours and 37 minutes on a single A100 GPU with ViT-S. Pseudo-label generation for COCO, which is done only once and offline, requires 17 hours on a V100 GPU.
+\parag{Training setup.} We apply our unsupervised post-training to DINOv2~\cite{dinov2} with registers~\cite{darcet2024vision} (DINOv2R), using ViT-S/14 and ViT-B/14 models.
+In-context pseudo-tasks are generated using DiffCut and the base model (e.g., DINOv2R ViT-B/14 is used to generate pseudo-tasks for post-training DINOv2R ViT-B/14; see \cref{sec:task_construction}).
+Except otherwise stated, post-training is on COCO for 5 epochs with 1,000 pseudo-classes.
+We also explore post-training CLIP and MAE models with ViT-B/16 (using pseudo-labels from DiffCut and DINOv2R ViT-B/14), as well as post-training on ImageNet.
+Our post-training is efficient, requiring 17h52min on V100 (ViT-B) and 8h37min on A100 (ViT-S).
+Pseudo-label generation for COCO, which is done only once and offline, requires 17h on a V100 GPU.
 More implementation details in \cref{sec:imp-details}.